Lance Henson: Career

-He has published 28 volumes of poetry, which have been translated in 25 languages.
+He has published 50 volumes of poetry, which have been translated in 25 languages.

 Henson lives in Italy, where his works have been popular.
 Many of his books are published in Italian/English editions.
 He returns to Oklahoma every June to take part in the Cheyenne Sun Dance.

 In 2013, Henson established an official website where selected recent works are available in advance of publication.

 Plays

-He has written two plays, "Winter Man," which was performed at La MaMa Experimental Theatre Club, and "Coyote Road," which has been performed at Mad River Theater in West Liberty, Ohio, and in Versailles, France.
+He has written two plays, "Winter Man," which was performed in New York of Broadway at La MaMa Experimental Theatre Club, and "Coyote Road," which has been performed at Mad River Theater in West Liberty, Ohio, and in Versailles, France.

 Style and influences

 Henson's poems draw upon his Cheyenne heritage, incorporating words from the Cheyenne language, Cheyenne philosophy, and Hanson's own social and political commentary.
 He writes in a minimalist style with no capitalization, punctuation, rhyme, or meter.
 Wilson notes that this style is similar to traditional Cheyenne songs.
 Imagery of nature and the seasons figures prominently in Henson's works.
 He also comments on the status of indigenous peoples, their historic oppression, and modern threats to their cultures.
 His work is influenced Walt Whitman, N. Scott Momaday, Carl Jung, Herman Melville, Nathaniel Hawthorne, and Mark Twain.
 Robert Berner also notes references to haiku, Li Po, and Tu Fu in his works.